yonglehou/Conduit/readme.md

 New service bus implementations are possible.
 Developing with Conduit you shouldn't need to talk to the service bus directly.

 Conduit makes publishing and subscribing to messages over the distributed network simple.

-When a message gets published, under the hood the message gets delivered to the local message bus and ConduitComponents who subscribe to the message within your Conduit will receive the message.
-The message is then sent out the service bus for distributed Conduits who subscribe to the message type.
-Conduit supports a flag for indicating that a message should be local only.
-This allows you to write internal only events that will not get published over the service bus.
+Conduit makes your applications and services resilient.
+Since messages are delivered to queues, if any of your applications or services crash you have not lost any messages.
+The application or service can restart and consume the messages waiting in the queue.
+Your application requires no change to support this resiliency.
+The service bus utilizes queues and since the service bus is transparent to the ConduitComponents this resiliency is for free.

 ## Local message bus and the service bus